KimDzongAxel/Mixxx-upgraded-NS4FX-mapping/README.md

 I'm trying to implement some features but I can't really make them work, if you happen to know how to make them work please send me a message or a PR.

-- disable jog wheel innertia in wheel/view mode (it's driving me crazy mad) - PLEASE SEND HELP
+- disable jog wheel innertia in wheel/view mode (it's driving me crazy mad) - PLEASE SEND HELP UPDATE - I'm quite sure it's hardcoded into C++ code so I will have to make a change in the mixxx code itself (tbd when)